chandlerNick/langchain-multi-agent-demo/streamlit_ui/README.md

 ## 📖 Usage Guide

+### 0. Metadata from the user
+In the slidebar, please give your information to make the llm able to draft a good response.

 ### 1. Incoming Email Simulation
 Use this section to trigger the agent.
 * **Sender Email:** Simulate who sent the message (e.g., `customer@example.com`).